apache/calcite/doc/HOWTO.md

 is reached.

 [ ] +1 Release this package as Apache Calcite X.Y.Z incubating
-[ ] -1 Do not release this package because ...
+[ ] -1 Do not release this package because...

 Apache Calcite PPMC